Ohio State University Marching Band: Instrumentation

+Each row, with the exception of J Row, has two non-marching members known as alternates.
 Alternates, though not marching, often have the responsibility of handling props or other equipment.
-Additionally, alternates have the opportunity to challenge for a spot in the block each week.
+Additionally, alternates must challenge for a spot in the block each week.
 These challenges, overseen by the squad leaders, evaluate both the challenger and challengee on music and marching to determine the best composition for the upcoming show.

+Previously used instruments

+The Marching Band has used instruments from the following manufacturers in past years.